DauphineWeb/ProgrammationWeb2023/05-24 Testing and Deployment/README.md

 </html>
 ```

-Instead of clicking around, we use [Selenium](https://www.selenium.dev) to do the clicking for us.
-[ChromeDriver](https://chromedriver.chromium.org) allows Selenium to directly navigate the page.
+[Selenium](https://www.selenium.dev) now lets us open the page and perform user actions for us.
+This also requires a browser that allows for it to be controlled by some external software - here we will use Chrome and install the necessary [ChromeDriver](https://chromedriver.chromium.org) package.

 ```
 pip install selenium
 pip install chromedriver-py
 ```

+Opening an html file requires the absolute path to the file, for which the `file_uri()` function has been introduced.

 ```py
 import os